Pomax/are-we-flying/docs/index.md

 # Questions and comments

 <div id="disqus_thread">
+  Loading comments...
   <noscript>
-    Comments are handled by Disqus, so if you didn't already have JS enabled, but you want to ask a question or leave a comment: you're going to have to enable JS =)
+    Note that comments are handled by Disqus, so if you didn't already have JS enabled, but you want to ask a question or leave a comment: you're going to have to enable JS =)
   </noscript>
 </div>